New Jersey Reverse Mortgage After Death Guide 2026

 The most common resolution is to sell the property and use the proceeds to repay the reverse mortgage.
 If the sale price exceeds the loan balance, any remaining equity belongs to the estate and is distributed to the heirs.
 If the sale price falls short of the loan balance, the non-recourse protection means the heirs owe nothing beyond the sale proceeds.
 The FHA insurance fund absorbs the loss.

-In New Jersey's 2026 real estate market, heirs should consult a local real estate agent familiar with estate and probate sales.
+In New Jersey's 2026 real estate market—whether the property sits in Bergen County, Monmouth County, Ocean County, or Morris County—heirs should consult a local real estate agent familiar with estate and probate sales.
 Some municipalities have specific disclosure requirements for inherited properties.
 For detailed guidance, see our section on selling an inherited property with a reverse mortgage below.

 Heirs who wish to keep the family home can pay off the reverse mortgage by refinancing into a conventional mortgage.
 The payoff amount is the lesser of the full loan balance or 95% of the current appraised value.
 This 95% rule is a significant protection for heirs in situations where the home has lost value.